UMAprotocol/UMIPs/UMIPs/badgerdao-priceID.md

      - Median

+The median is applied to wBTC/ETH pair components (across 3 exchanges) via:

+- Amount of underlying wBTC and ETH tokens you can redeem for a given amount of wrapped pool token
+- Amount of redeemable wBTC x price of wBTC across 3 exchanges
+- Amount of redeemable ETH x price of ETH across 3 exchanges
+- Sum of the two medians -> median price of underlying collateral

 <br>

 # Security considerations

 Adding this new identifier by itself poses little security risk to the DVM or priceless financial contract users.
 However, anyone deploying a new priceless token contract referencing this identifier should take care to parameterize the contract appropriately to the reference asset’s volatility and liquidity characteristics to avoid the loss of funds for synthetic token holders.

+Although these are "wrapped" tokens, an objective value of the underlying collateral can be accurately determined to adequately inform both participating liquidators and disputers.

+The value of collateral can be objective in terms of price per full share * underlying asset value.

+If the vault was hacked in a way that drained funds, the price per full share would decrease in a way that makes the collateral "proportionally recoverable" for all users.
+There is also insurance from Nexus mutual to consider in terms of valuing the asset in the event of a covered vulnerability

+For context, the wrapping mechanism mints a token that represents a % share of a liquidity pool or vault.
+This is common practice when providing liquidity to an AMM or depositing into a yield optimizer.
+Using identifiers like price per full share, an oracle can deterministically calculate the value of what the unwrapped ERC20 tokens would be worth at any given time.

 Additionally, the contract deployer should ensure that there is a network of liquidators and disputers ready to perform the services necessary to keep the contract solvent. $UMA-holders should evaluate the ongoing cost and benefit of supporting price requests for this identifier and also contemplate de-registering this identifier if security holes are identified.